“If we live in the Spirit, let us also walk in the Spirit.” Galatians 5:25

 “Indeed, we count them blessed who endure.
 You have heard of the perseverance of Job and seen the end intended by the Lord—that the Lord is very compassionate and merciful.”
 James 5:11

 “If you are reproached for the name of Christ, blessed are you, for the Spirit of glory and of God rests upon you.
 On their part, He is blasphemed, but on your part, He is glorified.”
 1 Peter 4:14

-- Hungry and thirsty for God’s righteousness
+- Hunger and thirst for God’s righteousness

-- Consistently merciful
+- Be consistently merciful

-- Enduring in persecution
+- Endure in persecution for our faith

 In doing so, Jesus promises us great rewards in heaven.
 He promises,